Operation Lone Star

 OLS has drawn support from many Republican Party state governors.
 OLS drew criticism from the federal government under then-president Biden, Democratic Party governors and mayors, and migrant advocates for its treatment of migrants, including the withholding of water and orders to push migrants back into the Rio Grande.
 Migrants have had a more difficult time crossing areas of the Rio Grande due to razor wire set up by OLS, leading to some migrants becoming injured and/or captured in the wire.
-Human Rights Watch (HRW) has criticized high speed pursuits in counties implementing OLS, which it attributed to causing 74 deaths.
+Human Rights Watch (HRW) has criticized high speed pursuits in counties implementing OLS, which it attributed to causing 106 deaths and 301 injuries.
 Texas officials and national guard members have also voiced concerns about hardships sustained during deployment in support of OLS.

 According to the governor, 119,200 migrants were voluntarily bused to sanctuary cities across the United States as of June 2024.
 A few migrants were also flown directly to these cities.
 This has resulted in migrant crises in cities like New York City, Chicago, and Washington, D.C., as local resources are stretched thin to handle the new arrivals.
 Local officials in the sanctuary cities have criticized the busing program and responded by requesting federal assistance, fining charter bus companies carrying migrants, and sending migrants to other cities.

 In January 2024, Texas officials seized control of Shelby Park in Eagle Pass, which was frequently used by United States Border Patrol to process new migrant arrivals.
 Border patrol agents were generally prohibited from the park, except to access a boat ramp in the park after three migrants drowned nearby while crossing the Rio Grande.
 This led to a standoff between federal and state officials.
 The Biden administration has said that it would refer the dispute to the United States Department of Justice if access was not restored for border patrol agents.

+Smart Wall

+On July 4th, 2025, President Donald Trump signed the One Big Beautiful Bill Act, and allocating $46.5 billion to continue construction on the Mexico-United States border wall.
+This includes a combination of a double wall, water barriers, and sensors to help with detection.
+They also included roads, lights and cameras to be constructed and installed.